Lea esta hoja informativa en español

 Another definition refers to people who have been living with HIV for more than ten years, and who were diagnosed after 1996.
 This group is sometimes known as post-HAART LTS.
 This is considered a very different experience than being diagnosed earlier in the epidemic.

 Due to longer survival with HIV, the percentage of older adults living with HIV is increasing in all regions of the world.
 However, not all HIV LTS are older adults.
-People now in their twenties and thirties who acquired HIV at birth or while very young have also lived with HIV for decades - and may have experienced the loss of many loved ones due to the virus.
-For more information about this unique group of long-term HIV survivors, please see our fact sheet on women with early acquired HIV.
+People now in their twenties, thirties, and even early forties, who acquired HIV at birth or while very young, have also lived with HIV for decades.
+For more information about lifetime survivors (also known as Dandelions), a unique group of long-term HIV survivors, please see our fact sheet on lifetime survivors of HIV.